solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Install-Module -Name Az.MySQL
 ```

-After the modules are installed, reference tutorials such as the
+After the modules are installed, reference tutorials to learn how to
-following to learn ways to take advantage of scripting management
+take advantage of scripting management activities:
-activities:

 -   [Tutorial: Design an Azure Database for MySQL using PowerShell]